Sara Duterte: Personal life

 Duterte met Manases "Mans" Carpio while she was attending San Beda College (now San Beda University); they married at the Santuario de San Antonio in Forbes Park, Makati, on October 27, 2007.
 Although news reports have often mentioned that they have three children, Duterte had issued a statement in July 2024 mentioning that they have four children.
 Manases, a nephew of Ombudsman Conchita Carpio-Morales and Supreme Court Senior Associate Justice Antonio Carpio, is a legal counsel for Lapanday Foods Corporation.

-Duterte is also a fan of Korean dramas.
 She previously hosted television programs like Una Ka BAI and Byaheng DO30 on GMA Davao, a local station of GMA Network.
 Byaheng DO30 also expanded its airing across Mindanao on GMA Regional TV and internationally via GMA News TV International.
+Duterte is also a fan of Korean dramas.
+In 2017, she stated that her only talent was in writing.

 During her political hiatus from 2013 to 2016, Duterte devoted her time as one of the partner lawyers of Carpio & Duterte Lawyers.
 Planning to join the judiciary, she also passed the Pre-Judicature Program of the Philippine Judicial Academy.
 Duterte was elected as one of the governors of the Philippine Red Cross in 2014.
 Duterte is a reserve officer in the Armed Forces of the Philippines with the rank of colonel, being confirmed on March 11, 2020.